Glacier Co. Health Dept. confirms bat was rabid, precaution tips offered

 · Bat-proof your house.
 Place screens on all windows, doors and chimneys to prevent bats from entering.

 · Prevent bats from roosting in attics or buildings by covering outside entry points.
-However, to avoid trapping any young bats who will die or try to make their way into your rooms, seal the openings permanently after August or in the fall after the bats have left.
+However, to avoid trapping any young bats who will die or try to make their way into your rooms, seal the openings permanently after August or in the fall after the bats have left for the season.

 · Watch for abnormal wild animal behavior.
 Most wild animals avoid humans and seeing skunks and bats during the daytime is rare.
 If you see an animal acting strangely, leave it alone and contact law enforcement or animal control if you think it may pose a danger.